 He writes extensively about his own work while promoting street photography.
 He is based in Switzerland, yet travels all around the globe just to capture the streets.

-As a contemporary street photographer, you will be hard pushed to find many better.
+As a contemporary street photographer, you will be hard pushed to find much better.

 7. Girma Barta